ahlstromcj/seq66/data/readme.txt

 readme.txt for Seq66 0.93.0
 Chris Ahlstrom
-2015-09-10 to 2021-04-04
+2015-09-10 to 2021-04-17

 Seq66 is a refactoring of a reboot of seq24, extending it with new features and bug fixes, and incorporation of "Modern C++" (C++11 or C++14).
 It is a "live performance" sequencer, with the musician creating and controlling a number of pattern loops.

-An extensive manual for this application is found in the "data" subdirectory of the project directory, which can be download via Git.:
+An extensive manual for this application is found in the "doc" subdirectory of the project directory, which can be download via Git:

     https://github.com/ahlstromcj/seq66.git